 This is the third of a three-part series.
-Did you miss our previous posts?
-Start from the beginning here.

 We are all too familiar with the devastating impacts of drunk driving.
 DUI collisions expose drunk drivers to lawsuits for victims’ injuries or death.
 But “dram shop” laws in Pennsylvania also allow drunk driving victims, or their families, to hold bars, taverns, and alcohol retailers accountable for the injuries and deaths caused by serving alcohol to intoxicated customer.